shades3002/PayPal-calculator-with-angularjs/README.md

 # PayPal-calculator-with-angularjs
-PayPal calculator with angularjs, to calculate the fees charged by the platform when sending and receiving.
+PayPal calculator with AngularJs, to calculate the fees charged by the platform when sending and receiving.

 # Synopsis